D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - configure TCP 445 as open in the on-prem firewall

 This was discussed in one of the precious questions.
-`SMB 3.0` protocol use TCP 445 and this port must be available therefore it must not be block either from the ISP nor from the company firewall in order to be able to mount a Azure File Sahre within the on-prem perimeter.
+`SMB 3.0` protocol uses TCP 445 and this port must be available therefore it must not be blocked either from the ISP nor from the company firewall in order to be able to mount a Azure File Sahre within the on-prem perimeter.

 The other options are not relevant.